 OpenStackServiceInstanceowned by the

-Creating OpenStack Objects in XOS
+Example Python Workflow - Creating OpenStack Objects in XOS

 An XOS Service can leverage the OpenStack Service to creates OpenStack resources on behalf of the XOS Service.
 To create an OpenStack Server, it's suggested you create the following XOS Objects: